There are numerous fun things to do in Barcelona.

 There is nothing but a good, authentic time waiting for you at Camp Nou.
 So get there!

 Listen up all chocolate lovers, addicts, and connoisseurs.

 Come, gather around as I’m about to blow your mind.

-Did you know that Barcelona has an entire museum dedicated to chocolate?
+Did you know Barcelona has an entire museum dedicated to chocolate?

-Located in the old convent of Sain Augustine you will embark on a journey through the history of chocolate.
-Along this journey, you will learn the real story of the importance of chocolate in the history of Barcelona.
-This museum dispels the myths of Chocolate in Europe.
+In the old convent of Sain Augustine, you will embark on a journey through the history of chocolate.
+Along this journey, you will learn the proper story of the importance of chocolate in the history of Barcelona.
+This museum dispels the myths of chocolate in Europe.
 Plus, you’ll get to indulge in your craving!

 26 – Mercury Pool